danilobellini/pyturing/README.rst

 About this project
 ------------------

-Originally made for GCC (Garoa Code Competition), mainly as a way to allow Turing Machine Coding Dojos to happen, and also to help people understand what the Turing Machine is, perhaps motivating them to read about the subject, including the original/historical papers like the one Turing wrote in 1936.
+Originally made for GCC 2014 (Garoa Code Competition), mainly for possible Turing Machine Coding Dojos, and also to help people understand what the Turing Machine is, perhaps motivating them to read about the subject, including the original/historical papers like the one Turing wrote in 1936.